 The toughest men’s wedding band is tungsten carbide, with titanium coming in second.
 Both are extremely durable metals that protect against scratches and damage.
 These metals are also exceptionally difficult to break.

 The best metal for a man’s wedding band is gold for a classic look, and tungsten carbide for a more durable, modern choice.
 Yellow gold and white gold are classic colors, while rose gold has a romantic appeal.
 Above all, choose a metal for your groom’s wedding band that matches your style and will hold up to your lifestyle.

 A men’s platinum wedding band is worth between $400 and $4,000 depending on the style, width, and intricacy of the ring.
-For example, this channel set diamond platinum wedding band costs $2,450, while this classic platinum wedding band costs $650.
+For example, this channel set diamond platinum wedding band costs $2,450, while this classic platinum wedding band from Blue Nile costs $650.

 White gold is a great choice for wedding rings because of its timeless appeal and durability.
 Both 14K and 18K white gold are mixed with other metals to make it durable enough to wear every day.
 White gold requires some periodical maintenance, such as polish and cleaning to keep it looking like it did on day one.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.